Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_shape_space_docker.md

 We are now ready to use CellOrganizer to build a shape space of these images and then apply PCA to the resulting shape vectors in order to reduce the dimension of the dataset.

-**Note:** This is a modified version of the [shape space tutorial](tutorial_shape_space), written to use the <a href="https://www.docker.com/" target="_blank">Docker</a> implementation of CellOrganizer rather than the MATLAB version.
+**Note:** This is a modified version of the [shape space tutorial](tutorial_shape_space), written to use the <a href="https://www.docker.com/" target="_blank">Docker</a> implementation of CellOrganizer rather than the (standard) MATLAB implementation.
 We created this alternative version primarily for Windows users, as the MATLAB implementation of CellOrganizer does not currently work on the Windows platform.
-Those who are running a Mac/Linux machine may prefer to follow the [original version](tutorial_shape_space) of the tutorial.
+Those who are running a Mac/Linux machine may prefer to follow the [original tutorial](tutorial_shape_space).
 Note that MATLAB is still required for this version of the tutorial.
 {: .notice--info}

 ### Installing Docker and CellOrganizer

-We'll need to install Docker in order to use CellOrganizer.
+We'll need to install Docker in order to use this version of CellOrganizer.
 To do so, follow the instructions <a href="https://docs.docker.com/desktop/install/windows-install/" target="_blank">here</a>.

 **Note:** In order to get Docker to run, it may be necessary for Windows users to <a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank">set up the Windows Subsystem for Linux</a>.
 Also, depending on the computer, it may be necessary to modify the computer's BIOS settings and enable <a href="https://en.wikipedia.org/wiki/Virtualization" target="_blank">virtualization technology</a> in order to get Docker to run.
 Consult the help sections on <a href="https://docs.docker.com/desktop/install/windows-install/#wsl-2-backend" target="_blank">WSL</a> and <a href="https://docs.docker.com/desktop/troubleshoot/topics/#virtualization" target="_blank">virtualization</a> for more details.
 {: .notice--info}